ghc-proposals/ghc-proposals/proposals/0569-multiline-strings.rst

   * The downside of doing this is that generally speaking, developers will want to keep the multiline string at the same indentation level as surrounding code.
 Not doing any post processing means that reindenting code would change the string content.
 I would also posit that the common case is wanting leading whitespace stripped, which would lead to devs putting multiline strings at the 0th column or implementing their own deindenter.

+* Only strip leading whitespace with delimiter

+  * This alternative can be done in one of two ways:

+    #.
+Special case the delimiter and resolve it at compile-time
+    #.
+Add new ``trimMargin`` / ``trimMarginWith`` functions that trim the delimiter (or some custom delimiter) at runtime

+  * The first option involves hardcoding the delimiter in the compiler, which is Not Great.
+Plus, wanting to actually use the delimiter to start a line in the string would require escaping it.

+  * The second option requires adding new functions to ``Prelude`` and would trim the margins at run-time, instead of compile-time.

+  * Furthermore, any use case that doesn't want to strip leading whitespace either:
+    #.
+Is agnostic to the whitespace (e.g. HTML) so it doesn't matter if it's stripped or not, or
+    #.
+Explicitly needs leading whitespace on every line.
+In this case, the developer would not be able to reindent their code without changing behavior, so IMO, the developer *should* explicitly opt-in to specify exactly where the indentation should start.
+This is possible with the "indent every lines" technique listed above.
+Since it's possible to do this, and I believe a priori that stripping is more common than not-stripping, it doesn't make sense to make this use-case the default.

 * Use ``''`` to delimit multiline strings, which has the benefit of being a parse error without ``MultilineStrings``

 * Enable any number of ``"""+`` quotes to delimit multiline strings